whoschek/bzfs/README.md

 **--force-rollback-to-latest-snapshot**

-*  Before replication, rollback the destination dataset to its most recent destination snapshot, via 'zfs rollback', just in case the destination dataset was modified since its most recent snapshot.
+*  Before replication, rollback the destination dataset to its most recent destination snapshot (if there is one), via 'zfs rollback', just in case the destination dataset was modified since its most recent snapshot.
 This is much less invasive than --force (see below).

 <!-- -->